2019 Northwestern Wildcats football team: Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2019 poll, Northwestern was projected to finish in fourth in the West Division.

 Schedule

-Northwestern will open its 2019 schedule with two non-conference games, first on the road against Stanford of the Pac-12 Conference, and then the season home opener against UNLV of the Mountain West Conference.
-Northwestern's third non-conference game, against independent UMass, will be played in November.
+Northwestern would open its 2019 schedule with two non-conference games, first on the road against Stanford of the Pac-12 Conference, and then the season home opener against UNLV of the Mountain West Conference.
+Northwestern's third non-conference game, against independent UMass, would be played in November.

-In Big Ten Conference play, Northwestern will play all fellow members of the West Division, and draws Michigan State, Ohio State, and Indiana from the East Division.
-Northwestern's game against Ohio State, a rematch of the 2018 Big Ten Championship Game, will be played on a Friday night, a decision by the Big Ten Conference which drew ire from Northwestern officials and head coach Pat Fitzgerald.
+In Big Ten Conference play, Northwestern would play all fellow members of the West Division, and drew Michigan State, Ohio State, and Indiana from the East Division.
+Northwestern's game against Ohio State, a rematch of the 2018 Big Ten Championship Game, would be played on a Friday night, a decision by the Big Ten Conference which drew ire from Northwestern officials and head coach Pat Fitzgerald.